vlaksush/Training/Optionals/Optionals.playground/README.md

 This contains a Swift Playground demonstrating the concept of Optionals in Swift.

-## Contents

-1. Introduction to Optionals
-2. Declaration of Optionals
-3. Optional Binding (retrieving optionals safely)
-4. Using guard and optionals for retrieval
-5. Structs with optionals, optional binding and optional chaining
-6. Nil Coalescing operator

 ## How to Use

 1. Clone this repository